Notice of Pre-AIA or AIA Status

 The additional elements “memory configured to store a model”, “processing circuitry communicatively coupled to the memory, wherein the processing circuitry is configured” are high-level recitations of generic computer components used as a tool.

-The additional element “execute a training process for the model to predict a patient nutrition state of a patient based on a predetermined food item consumed by the patient within a time period” recites a mere instruction to apply an exception with a recitation of the words "apply it" (or an equivalent) as identified in MPEP 2106.05(f).
+The additional element “execute a training process for the model to predict a patient nutrition state of a patient based on a predetermined food item consumed by the patient within a time period” recites a mere instruction to apply an exception with a recitation of the words "apply it" (or an equivalent) as identified in MPEP 2106.05(f), and does not amount to significantly more than the judicial exception for the same reasons discussed above.

 The additional element “responsive to determining the training process is to be repeated, repeat the training process for the one or more other food items of the set of predetermined food items”.
-This additional element recites a mere instruction to apply an exception with a recitation of the words "apply it" (or an equivalent) as identified in MPEP 2106.05(f).
+This additional element recites a mere instruction to apply an exception with a recitation of the words "apply it" (or an equivalent) as identified in MPEP 2106.05(f), and does not amount to significantly more than the judicial exception for the same reasons discussed above.

 The additional elements “receive an actual biomarker level of the patient from a sensor connected to the patient after the patient consumes the food item within the time period” further recite a field of use and technological environment in which to apply a judicial exception as identified in MPEP 2106.05(h).
 The element recites the usage of a sensor connected to the patient to receive an actual biomarker level of the patient, thus merely limited the use of the exception to a particular technological environment which is using a sensor to measure biomarker level of a patient after the patient consumes the food item within the time period.
 The additional element merely limits the claims to the technological environment of sensor, without reciting how the sensor work, therefore the claim does not amount to significantly more than the exception itself, and cannot integrate a judicial exception into a practical application